naonori/hitomi/README.md

 | **Author:** | **Naonori Sugiyama <<nao.s.sugiyama@gmail.com>>**|
 | Licence: | MIT |

-The purpose of the `Hitomi` project is to provide a comprehensive set of codes for cosmological analysis of anisotropic galaxies using two- and three-point statistics: two-point correlation function (2PCF), power spectrum, three-point correlation function (3PCF), and bispectrum.
+The purpose of the `Hitomi` project is to provide a comprehensive set of codes for cosmological analysis of anisotropic galaxy distributions using two- and three-point statistics: two-point correlation function (2PCF), power spectrum, three-point correlation function (3PCF), and bispectrum.

 Specifically, this set of codes is divided into seven phases: